Cavit Çağlar

+Cavit Çağlar (born 1944, Komotini, Greece) is a Turkish businessman and politician and convicted felon.
+In 2004 he was sentenced to three years ten months for bank fraud, a $7.4m business bank loan for personal use, leading to the bankruptcy of İnterbank.

-Cavit Çağlar (born 1944, Komotini, Greece) is a Turkish businessman and politician.
-He was elected to the Grand National Assembly of Turkey (TBMM) for the True Path Party (DYP) in 1991, serving as a Minister of State responsible for state-owned banks (51st and 52nd government of Turkey).
+He had been elected to the Grand National Assembly of Turkey (TBMM) for the True Path Party (DYP) in 1991, serving as a Minister of State responsible for state-owned banks (51st and 52nd government of Turkey).
 He resigned from the DYP in 1996, remaining in parliament as an independent until 1999.
-He had been a major financial contributor to the political comeback of President Suleyman Demirel.
-In 2004 he was sentenced to three years ten months for bank fraud.
+He had been a major financial contributor to the political comeback of President Süleyman Demirel.

 Early life

 Çağlar was born in Komotini, Greece to ethnic Turks, moving to Turkey when he was still at school.
 He left school at age 15 when his father died to look after his family.
 He entered the textile business, joining his uncle, a textile merchant in Bursa.
 With his uncle's support and state loans, he built up a large industrial and trade group, Nergis Holding, which in 1996 had turnover of around $1bn and exports of around $200m.
 Based around textiles, by 1996 it also included major real estate investments (including in tourist facilities around the Sea of Marmara), and publishing and broadcasting ventures, including news channel NTV.